mytemporalaccount/Aligner/README.md

 # Model Results
-All the following reponses are not cherry-picked but just taken the first few from the benchmark question set.
+All the following reponses are not cherry-picked but just taken from the first few from the benchmark question set.

 ## Instruction-Following SFT with Alpaca
 ### Aligner 1 Token Responses